 Business Climate Rating

-- Major oil reserves along the Orinoco River and offshore gas potential
+- World's largest oil reserves and offshore gas potential

-- Economy heavily dependent on hydrocarbons, loans from China and Russia, and Iranian aid
+- Economy heavily dependent on hydrocarbons, loans from China and Russia, and energy cooperation with Iran

-- Crime (homicides), corruption, trafficking of all kinds, black market
+- Crime (homicides), corruption, patronage, trafficking of all kinds, black market